GoekeLab/sg-nex-data/docs/SG-NEx_m6Anet_tutorial.md

 ```
 <br>

 #### **NOTE: This is a short tutorial to demonstrate the usage of m6Anet on the SG-NEx data.
-Please refer to the [m6Anet documentation](https://m6anet.readthedocs.io/en/latest/quickstart.html) for the complete workflow to identify m6A modification.**
+Please refer to the [m6Anet documentation](https://m6anet.readthedocs.io/en/latest/quickstart.html) for the complete workflow on identifying m6A modification with m6Anet.**
 <br>

 ### **Access to the required files for the complete workflow**